 The number of children reported to authorities in Australia as suffering some form of abuse in 2003/4 totalled 146,562.
 The age group most affected were babies less than 12 months old.

-With increasing medicalisation of birthing and thoughtless separation of mother and baby the picture is not pretty, but we can do something very basic, very quickly, with minimal cost … and it starts with empowering women to trust and care for their bodies and trust in normal childbirth.
+With the increasing medicalisation of birthing and thoughtless separation of mother and baby, the picture is not pretty, but we can do something very basic, very quickly, with minimal cost … and it starts with empowering women to trust and care for their bodies and trust in normal childbirth.

-After a natural birth it is a natural response to put the newly born baby into his mother's arms to be held against her bare chest, but essential that this is done after a birth where there was any intervention.
-When birthing has been disturbed, the mother and her health carers must work extra hard over the next few hours and days to re-create an environment that will cause oxytocin and prolactin and beta endorphin to flow naturally in both mother and baby, giving them every chance to fall in love with a love that will last the baby a lifetime.
+After a natural birth it is a natural response to put the newly born baby into his mother's arms to be held against her bare chest, but essential that this is done after birth where there was any intervention.
+When birthing has been disturbed, the mother and her health carers must work extra hard over the next few hours and days to re-create an environment that will cause oxytocin and prolactin, and beta-endorphin to flow naturally in both mother and baby, giving them every chance to fall in love with a love that will last the baby a lifetime.